maximegris/angular-electron/README.md

 Voila!
 You can use your Angular + Electron app in a local development environment with hot reload !

-The application code is managed by `main.js`.
+The application code is managed by `main.ts`.
 In this sample, the app runs with a simple Electron window and "Developer Tools" is open.
 The Angular component contains an example of Electron and NodeJS native lib import.
 See [Use NodeJS Native libraries](#use-nodejs-native-libraries) charpter if you want to import other native libraries in your project.
-You can desactivate "Developer Tools" by commenting `win.webContents.openDevTools();` in `main.js`.
+You can desactivate "Developer Tools" by commenting `win.webContents.openDevTools();` in `main.ts`.

 ## To build for production